steindevices/ESP32-LyraT-DSP/README.md

 ## How do I import filters from REW?

 If you are familiar with REW, you simply export the EQ filters from the application and then insert the contents into the file called **dsp_import.h**.
-Note that you must use the filter export format called XXX from REW, and that the contents must be pasted exactly as exported into the right location in the **dsp_import.h** file.
+Note that you must use the filter export format called **miniDSP_2x4_HD** from REW, and that the contents must be pasted exactly as exported into the correct location in the **dsp_import.h** file.

-If you are unfamilar with how to use REW to generate EQ filters, [here](https://www.minidsp.com/applications/rew/rew-autoeq-step-by-step).
-This example is for a MiniDSP, but the process is essentially the same.
+If you are unfamilar with how to use REW to generate EQ filters, you will find the step-by-step process [here](https://www.minidsp.com/applications/rew/rew-autoeq-step-by-step).
+This example is for the MiniDSP, but the general process is essentially the same.
 Once the EQ file is exported, you simply copy and paste it into the **dsp_import.h** file.
 Use the example [here](/Examples/Room%20Curve%20Correction/dsp_import.h) as a template.
 If you make a mistake, an error will be generated and shown when you connect to the DSP via Telnet or the Serial port, or on the OLED display if one is attached.

 ## How can I see what the DSP is doing?

 When you connect the board directly via the serial port, you can issue commands that provide information as to the board status including filter information as well as errors.
-When not directly connected to the serial port, you can also use Putty or any other Telnet application to receive information from the DSP as it is running over WiFi.
+When not directly connected to the serial port, you can also use Putty or any other Telnet application over WiFi to receive information from the DSP as it is running.
 Simply connect the telnet session to the DSP's IP address and use one of the commands below.

 - i - Display DSP config information for all channels.
 Also displayed at start-up.
 - p - Print text-based transfer curve (frequency response) curve for each channel.